sifive/wake/share/doc/wake/basic_wake_tutorial.md

 def times4 x = double (double x)
 ```

-* Function aveI takes 2 arguments x and y and adds two values and divide the result by 2.
-This function shows the other was of defining the parameters using lambda operator
+* Function aveI(averageOfInteger) takes 2 arguments x and y and adds two values and divide the result by 2.
+This function shows the other was of defining the parameters using lambda operator.
+The traditional way of defining the parameter is `def aveI x y = (x+y)/2`.
+Either of them are logically same.
 ```
 def aveI = \x\y (x+y)/2
 ```

-* Function aveR takes 2 arguments of type double and divides the result by 2
+* Function aveR(averageOfReal) takes 2 arguments of type double and divides the result by 2
 ```
 def aveR = \x\y (x +. y) /.
 2.0
 ```

-* Function aveR adds 2 values and provides the remainder
+* Function aveM(Modulus) adds 2 values and provides the remainder
 ```
 def aveM = \x\y (x+y) % 2
 ```